-December Pest Tips
+December Pest Control Tips for Winter Invaders

 Leave pests outside!
-Winter is upon us, and just like man, insects and rodents do not like it in the cold.
+Winter is upon us, and just like most humans, insects and rodents do not like it in the cold.
 For the pests that have been kicked out of the neighbor’s house or the pitiful few that are still searching for a winter home, make sure it isn’t yours!
 Often times we are our own worst enemy with daily activities that we may unintentionally post welcome signs around our home!
 December is an especially busy month, preparing for family visits, decorating for holidays and filled with the excitement of little ones!

 Here is a list of things that should be done with caution: